averagehuman/doc-javanotes/en/9/exercises.rst

 Exercise 9.6:
 ~~~~~~~~~~~~~

-The parsing programs in`Section9.5`_ work with expressions made up of
+The parsing programs in:doc:`Section 9.5</9/s5>` work with expressions made up of
 numbers and operators.
 We can make things a little more interesting by
 allowing the variable "x" to occur.
 This would allow expression such
 as "3*(x-1)*(x+1)", for example.
 Make a new version of the sample